origamiunicorn/No-Rest-For-The-Students/README.md

 * Pagination of search results.
 * Proper Historical Search, if possible through the APIs being used at present.
 * Saved search terms for logged in users, and a method to select a past search term to return new results using the same search parameters (keyword and the radio button selected to search for that term).
+* Responsive structuring of the containing elements for YouTube videos so that on large viewports they show two in a row and in smaller viewports stack on top and fill the containing spaces.